MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Clear-Content.md

 Clear-Content -Path "*" -Filter "*.log" -Force
 ```

-This command deletes the contents of all files in the current directory with the ".log" file name
+This command deletes the contents of all files in the current directory with the `.log` file name
 extension, including files with the read-only attribute.
 The asterisk (`*`) in the path represents
 all items in the current directory.
 The **Force** parameter makes the command effective on read-only
 files.
-Using a filter to restrict the command to files with the .log file name extension instead of
+Using a filter to restrict the command to files with the `.log` file name extension instead
-specifying \*.log in the path makes the operation faster.
+of specifying `*.log` in the path makes the operation faster.

 ### Example 3: Clear all data from a stream